bigeasy/compassion/diary.md

+## Thu Jul 29 12:55:15 CDT 2021

+I don't believe there is a lot to gain by making this more functional.
+There may be some use in having a countdown utility, which could easily be provided as an additional class in the package.
+Otherwise, adding asynchronous functions only appears to make the implementations more complicated as I need to start new strands/fibers/green threads, I need to get more concurrent.
+When I'm implementing something using this library I'm already thinking in terms of the messaging and it is already complicated enough.
+This library will never be one where the difference between complex and elegant is a matter of streamlining the message passing through sequential statements.
+Let's through the words async and await in this comment in case I ever want to search them for notes.
+In fact, I believe I'm going to copy this into a `diary.md` so I can find it in the source.

 ## Sat Oct 19 13:35:38 CDT 2019

 Should Islander unwrap the message so it isn't inside `body.body`?
 I want to